 We all have luggage weight restrictions from airlines and sometimes they are hard to meet.
 And if your luggage is heavy to start with, it makes it even worse.

-So, the Travelpro team have aimed to make this series lighter than ever.
-And give or take one of the models, that seems to be the case (in fact, I am wondering if the weight increase on the 25 inch isn't a typo on their website!).
+So, the Travelpro team has aimed to make this series lighter than ever.
+And give or take one of the models, that seems to be the case (in fact, I am wondering if the weight increase on the 25 inches isn’t a typo on their website!).